MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/alter-table-command.md

 > [!WARNING]
 >
-> * Data ingestion processes might disregard the order of table columns.
-If these processes occur in parallel with the `.alter table` command, you risk ingesting data into the wrong columns.
-To prevent this, stop ingestion during the command or make sure that the ingestion uses a mapping object.
+> * Data ingestion that disregards the order of columns and occurs in parallel with `.alter table` risks ingesting data into the wrong columns.
+To prevent this, make sure that ingestion uses a mapping object or stop ingestion while running the `.alter table` command.
-> * Depending on how the cluster is configured, the table's column schema might be modified during ingestion.
-Be careful not to accidentally remove columns that were added during ingestion.
+> * Data ingestion may modify a table's column schema even without user interaction depending on how the cluster is configured.
+Be careful not to accidentally remove desired columns that were added during ingestion.

 ## Examples